Russia blasts Kyiv, other Ukrainian cities in deadly strikes | Law-Order

 Russia blasts Kyiv, other Ukrainian cities in deadly strikes

-Russia unleashed a lethal barrage of strikes against multiple Ukrainian cities Monday, smashing civilian targets including downtown Kyiv where at least six people were killed amid burnt-out cars and shattered buildings that brought back into focus the grim reality of war after months of easing tensions in the capital.
+Russia unleashed a lethal barrage of strikes against multiple Ukrainian cities Monday, smashing civilian targets including downtown Kyiv where at least six people were killed amid burnt-out cars and shattered buildings.
+The onslaught brought back into focus the grim reality of war after months of easing tensions in the capital.

-Police said a total of at least 10 people were killed and around 60 others were wounded in the morning attacks across Ukraine.
-The country's Emergency Service said nine people were killed.
-The conflicting numbers couldn't immediately be reconciled.
+Ukraine's Emergency Service said a total of at least 11 people were killed and 64 were wounded in the morning attacks across Ukraine — the biggest and broadest since the early days of the war.

 Putin vowed a “tough” and “proportionate” response should Ukraine carry out further attacks that threaten Russia's security.